snehilvj/dmc-docs/docs/scatterchart/scatter.md

 .. exec::docs.scatterchart.tooltipanimation

+### Points animation
+By default, the Recharts data animation is disabled.
+To enable and customize the animation, use `scatterProps` to pass properties to the Recharts `Line` component.

+.. exec::docs.scatterchart.scatter_animation

 ### Reference lines
 Use `referenceLines` prop to render reference lines.
 Reference lines are always rendered behind the chart.